 - Dirty evaporator coil: If dust collects on the coil, air can’t get to it, and it’s apt to freeze.

 - Broken blower: A faulty motor or unbalanced fan can halt airflow over the evaporator coil.

-When your AC freezes up, call on the NATE-certified techs at Rob's Albertan Service Experts to fix the trouble.
+When your AC freezes up, call on the ACE-certified techs at Rob's Albertan Service Experts to fix the trouble.
 We have a lot of experience helping homeowners check their air conditioners, and we’re sure we can get things running again quickly.
 Contact us at 780-800-9047 to book air conditioning repair in Edmonton with us today.